Gerry Gilmore, FInstP, Hon

 - OPTICON, the EC Optical Infrared Coordination Network for astronomy

-next generation very large telescopes: look at
+next generation very large telescope: look at

 the ESO web site for news.